Tensor-variate Mixture of Experts for Proportional Myographic Control of a Robotic Hand: Introduction

-In this paper, we introduce a tensor-variate mixture of experts (TME) model for regression.
-Mixture of experts (ME) models, first introduced by Jacobs \etal \cite{Jacobs91}, combine the predictions of several experts based on their probability of being active in a given region of the input space.
-Each expert is a regression function and a gate determines the regions of the input space where each expert is trustworthy.
+In this paper, we introduce a tensor-variate mixture-of-experts (TME) model for regression.
+Mixture-of-experts (ME) models, first introduced by Jacobs \etal \cite{Jacobs91}, combine the predictions of several experts based on their probability of being active in a given region of the input space.
+Each expert acts as a regression function, while a gate determines the regions of the input space where each expert is trustworthy.
 The output of the model is a weighted sum of the experts predictions.
-Over the years, ME models were widely improved with different gates, regression and classification models for the experts, and used in many applications (see \cite{Yuksel12} for a review).
+Over the years, ME models were widely improved with different gates, regression and classification models for the experts (see \cite{Yuksel12} for a review of applications).
+Notably, for wrist movements recognition based on electromyographic (EMG) signals, the ME model with linear experts can achieve similar performance as more complex nonlinear methods, at a lower computational cost \cite{Hahne14}.

+The contributions of this paper are two-fold: (\emph{i}) we propose a tensor-variate mixture-of-experts model that exploits tensorial representations to take into account the structure of the data in the regression process; and (\emph{ii}) we demonstrate the efficiency of tensor-based approaches in the context of prosthetic hands to recognize hand movements from tactile myography.
+In particular, we present a teleoperation experiment based on tactile myography to control a robotic arm and hand.

-In order to handle tensor data in a ME model, we propose to use tensor-variate models for the experts and for the gate.
-As explained in Section~\ref{sec:TensorMixtExp}, the experts are defined using tensor linear models and the gate is set as a tensor-variate softmax function.
-Both elements are based on the inner product between the input tensor data and model parameters (see Section~\ref{sec:Background}).
-The resulting TME model is trained with an EM algorithm using the CANDECOMP/PARAFAC (CP) decomposition \cite{Carroll70,Harshman70}.
+In order to handle tensor data in a ME model, we propose to use tensor-variate models for both the experts and the gates.
+In Section~\ref{sec:TensorMixtExp}, we show that the experts can be defined as tensor linear models and that the gates can be set as tensor-variate softmax functions.
+Both elements are based on the inner product between the input tensor data and model parameters (presented in Section~\ref{sec:Background}).
+The resulting TME model is trained with an EM algorithm using the CANDECOMP/PARAFAC (CP) decomposition, also called canonical polyadic decomposition \cite{Carroll70,Harshman70}.

-The functionality of the proposed approach is first evaluated and compared to the corresponding vector-based approach using artificially generated data (Section~\ref{subsec:Experiment2d}).
+The functionality of the proposed approach is first evaluated and compared to the corresponding vector-based approach using artificially generated data (Sections~\ref{subsec:Experiment2d}, ~\ref{subsec:ExperimentHd}).
 The TME model is then exploited in the context of prosthetic hands to recognize hand movements from tactile myography (TMG).

+Our TMG sensor is made of 320 cells organized in a $8\times40$ array forming a bracelet \cite{Koiva15}, therefore providing intrinsically matrix-valued data.
+Despite our data contains patterns that could be treated by deep learning strategies such as convolutional neural networks, the use of such approaches would require large training datasets to be efficient, which does not fit with the requirement of our application, targeting personalized calibration of prosthetic hands from very small datasets.